Templates

 Do the same sorts of projects or to-dos over and over?
-Save yourself time by creating a project or to-do list template.
+Save yourself time by creating a project template.

 Jump ahead to: